-Shimanto River freshwater prawns are packed full of flavour.
+Shimanto River freshwater prawns are packed full of flavor.
 Try them boiled in salted water with the skin on, or deep-fried without batter!

 ●Suji aonori (a type of grass kelp) - season: all year round

 A type of freshwater seaweed found in the brackish waters around the Shimanto River estuary.
-It's soft and full of flavour, and it's most often eaten as a fritter.
+It's soft and full of flavor, and it's most often eaten as a fritter.

 ●Unagi (Eels) - season: May to October

 The taste of wild eel can't be beaten, and it's a valuable resource here.
-The flavour of the eel from these nutrient filled waters is famous.
+The flavor of the eel from these nutrient filled waters is famous.